-Keeping Children Safe in Education 2022 (para 114-122, page 30) sets out the following with regard to information sharing:
+Keeping Children Safe in Education 2023 (para 115-123, page 30) sets out the following with regard to information sharing:

-- Information sharing is vital in identifying and tackling all forms of abuse and neglect.
+- 40. Information sharing is vital in identifying and tackling all forms of abuse and neglect.
 As part of meeting a child's needs, it is important for governing bodies and proprietors to recognise the importance of information sharing between practitioners and local agencies.
 This should include ensuring arrangements are in place that set out clearly the processes and principles for sharing information within the school or college and with the three safeguarding partners, other organisations, agencies and practitioners as required.
-School and college staff should be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging (concerns for welfare may be noticed) or where a child is already known to the local authority children's social care. - It is important that governing bodies and proprietors are aware that among other obligations, the Data Protection Act 2018 and the GDPR place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure. - Governing bodies and proprietors should ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the GDPR.
+School and college staff should be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging (concerns for welfare may be noticed) or where a child is already known to the local authority children's social care. - 41.
+It is important that governing bodies and proprietors are aware that among other obligations, the Data Protection Act 2018 and the GDPR place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.
+DSLs record decisions to share reasons so as to demonstrate their due regard to these. - 42.
+Governing bodies and proprietors should ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the GDPR.